At What Level Should One Cluster Standard Errors in Paired and Small-Strata Experiments?: Survey of Paired and Small-Strata Experiments in Economics

-Across the nine paired experiments, the median number of pairs is 27, and the median number of observations per unit of randomization is 112.
-To estimate the treatment effect, five articles include pair fixed effects in all of their regressions, three articles include pair fixed effects in some but not all of their regressions, and one article does not include pair fixed effects in any regression.
-To conduct inference, eight articles out of nine cluster standard errors at the randomization-unit level, and one article does not cluster standard errors.
-No article clusters standard errors at the pair level.
+We now give descriptive statistics on our sample of RCTs.
+Across the eight paired RCTs, the median number of pairs is 27, the median number of observations per unit is 112, and units have on average more than 10 observations in all RCTs.
+To estimate the treatment effect, six articles include pair fixed effects in all their regressions, one article includes pair fixed effects in some but not all their regressions, and one article does not include pair fixed effects in any regression.
+All articles cluster standard errors at the unit level.

-Across the seven small-strata experiments, the median number of units per strata is 7, the median number of strata is 48, and the median number of observations per unit of randomization is 26.
-To estimate the treatment effect, six articles include strata fixed effects in all their regressions, and one article does not include strata fixed effects in any regression.
-To conduct inference, all articles cluster standard errors at the randomization-unit level.
+Across the seven small-strata RCTs, the median number of units per strata is 7, the median number of strata is 48, the median number of observations per unit is 26, and units have more than 10 observations on average in all but one RCT.
+To estimate the treatment effect, six articles include stratum fixed effects in all their regressions, and one article does not include stratum fixed effects in any regression.
+All articles cluster standard errors at the unit level.

-In the following sections, we focus on paired experiments.
-However, in Section \ref{se:ext_small_strata}, we use simulations to show that the main results we derive for paired experiments extend to small-strata experiments.
+In the following sections, we focus on paired RCTs.
+In Section \ref{se:ext_small_strata} of the Online Appendix, we use simulations to show that the main results we derive for paired RCTs extend to small-strata RCTs.